NFL DFS picks, Week 14 lineup advice for FanDuel, DraftKings

 One of McClure's top NFL DFS picks for Sunday is Bills running back James Cook at $7,800 on DraftKings and $9,300 on FanDuel.
 Cook is on pace for career highs in carries and rushing yardage as he currently ranks second in the NFL in both categories with 231 and 1,228.
 Though he might not hit his lofty 16-touchdown mark from last year, he still has scored eight times on the ground.
 He gets a dream matchup against the Bengals, who have given up more Fantasy points to opposing running backs than any other team.
 Cook is just the fourth-most expensive back on DraftKings, making him a strong value at that price point.
 See who else to roster at SportsLine.

 McClure is also rostering Cardinals receiver Michael Wilson at $5,700 on FanDuel and $5,600 on DraftKings.
 The third-year pro has put together a career-best 50-570-1 receiving line this season, and he's found a new gear the past few weeks with Jacoby Brissett taking over at quarterback.
 Wilson has been targeted a combined 40 times over the past three weeks, making 28 catches for 339 yards during that span.
-He's a tremendous mid-priced option against the Rams in a game where the Cardinals could throw 50+ times since they'll likely be playing form behind.
+He's a tremendous mid-priced option against the Rams in a game where the Cardinals could throw 50+ times since they'll likely be playing form behind, and Wilson will also benefit from Marvin Harrison Jr. (heel) being ruled out.
 See more NFL DFS picks at SportsLine.

 New users can also check out the latest FanDuel promo code and get $150 in bonus bets at FanDuel if your $5 bet wins.